alexharri/website/posts/canvas-to-ascii.md

   <h2>Appendix I: Character lookup performance</h2>
 </SectionAnchor>

-Earlier in this post I showed how can find the best character by finding the character with the shortest Euclidian distance to our sampling vector.
+Earlier in this post, I showed how can find the best character by finding the character with the shortest Euclidean distance to our sampling vector.

 ```ts
 function findBestCharacter(inputVector: number[]) {